-Our Behaviour for Learning Pathway system has been developed by learning from the best practice.
+Our BfL Pathway has been developed by learning from the best practice.
 It is based on the principle that, once students know the rules and the consequences, they can make the right choices for themselves and for others.
-When children thrive at school and at home, it is usually because the boundaries are very clear and the consequences if they stray beyond them.
+When children thrive at the Academy and at home, it is usually because the boundaries are very clear and the consequences if they stray beyond them.
 Clear boundaries and discipline are completely compatible with a caring and happy atmosphere.
 At the Academy, in every situation where there are rules, students either choose to follow them or they make a choice to break them and face the consequences.
 The rules have to be clear and the consequences need to be consistent for this to work and that is our aim in implementing this system.
-The consequences associated with the Behaviour for Learning Pathway are detailed in Appendix 1.
+The consequences and how they are communicated are detailed in Appendix 1.